A Guide to your Property, Wills and Divorce

 You have to carry out a procedure called “Severance of Tenancy”.
-One owner serves a notice on the other owner whereby they declare that the property is converted from a Joint Tenancy into a Tenants in Common.
+One owner serves a Notice on the other owner whereby they declare that the property is converted from a Joint Tenancy into Tenants in Common.

 Can you summarise the circumstances where I may hold the property as a Tenancy in Common with the other owner or owners?

 - Firstly that you have actually bought the property as a Tenancy in Common.
 When you bought the property your solicitors should have advised you on this and this should be recorded at the Land Registry.

 - Secondly, if proceedings are taken by you against a former partner or vice versa then that can result in the property being regarded as Tenancy in Common.
 Typically a petition for divorce or dissolution of a civil partnership may result in converting Joint Tenancy into Tenants in Common.

 Thirdly, by severing a tenancy by serving a Notice and then registering it at the Land Registry.

 If I make a Will and subsequently marry or enter into a Civil Partnership, is that Will revoked?

 Yes, unless the Will has been made in contemplation of marriage or civil partnership.